 I was going to have to get a grip on this.

-To figure out how to fix this agonizing fear, I first had to find out what it was.
+To fix this agonizing fear, I first had to find out what it was.

-I wasn't afraid of panic attacks or of terrorism; as a journalist I went to some relatively untamed places and sometimes, the flights scared me far more than guns and mortars.
+I wasn't afraid of panic attacks or of terrorism; as a journalist I went to some relatively untamed places yet sometimes, the flights scared me far more than guns and mortars.

 I wondered whether some past event had triggered my fear but no, I couldn't find anything specific - just memories of terrible flights... approaching the runway sideways in London in high winds... smoke in the cabin flying out of Vientiane... a door that wouldn't close in Nigeria... scary, but not enough to create this level of panic.

-Perhaps what really shook me was turbulence.
-I knew it was a normal part of flying but when trapped in a small aluminium cage 10,000m into the atmosphere it felt anything but normal.
+I realized turbulence was a normal part of flying but, trapped in a small aluminium cage 10,000 meters up in the atmosphere, it felt anything but normal.

 I would look around and yes, I'd see a few white knuckles but that lady over in 32C, she was reading, and that man in front of me, he was ASLEEP.
 Meantime I was thinking of my mother and brother, whom I'd never see again, and I hadn't even made out a will and my finances were a mess and I didn't believe in the afterlife and I was so so scared I promised I would lose weight/save money/call home often if only, just this once, I could land safely.

 My other brush with lightning was a bit of a shock because it occurred below me over northern Spain on my way to Galicia.
 The clouds were black and I don't use that word with any literary exaggeration.
 Black.
-Not dark grey.
-Beneath the plane they would light up every second or two, long fingers of fire reaching further below to where I couldn't see, possibly to strike an unsuspecting tree, home or hiker.
-The storm ended magically where land met water at the edge of Iberia and we arrived shaken, not stirred.
+Ebony.
+Charcoal.

 Having identified my trigger points - turbulence and to a slightly lesser extent lighting - I set about trying to wrestle my enemies to the ground.
-As a Taurean I was systematic and did things in order, color-coded lists and all.
-If you happen to be crouched on the ground right now and clutching a teddy bear between two unoccupied rows hoping no one will notice, you might try some of these tactics too.
+As a Taurean, I was systematic and did things in order, color-coded lists and all.
+(And if you happen to be crouched on the ground right now and clutching a teddy bear between two unoccupied rows, hoping no one will notice, you might try some of these tactics too.)

-This was the single most important step I took to change my flights from terror to joy.
-I started talking to pilots (they gather in online forums, just like travelers) and to air safety experts.
+This was the single most important step in changing my flights from terror to joy.
+I started talking to pilots (they gather on online forums, just like travelers) and to air safety experts.

 I learned that turbulence is natural, normal and... not dangerous for the plane.

-It will NOT fall out of the sky.
+The plane will not fall out of the sky.

 If you'd like something slightly more scientific and knowledgeable, here's Patrick Smith's answer on Ask the Pilot.
-The following two analogies worked when I pictured them in my mind:
+These two analogies worked when I pictured them in my mind:

 Lightning, believe it or not, is also normal and strikes more often than you might think (not that this will help your fears in any way).
-You'll be fine.
+But you'll be fine.
 Here's why:

 Not often.
 The number of plane accidents and fatalities is tiny.
 When a plane has an accident, the media keeps it rolling 24/7 because many people die at the same time, in a dramatic, often unfathomable way.
 Crashes that remain unexplained haunt us for years to come.